maikaisogawa/Raspbaraoke/proposal.md

   1. Playing songs from the Pi (Gen)
   2. Hardware setup - being able to control the physical processes that make music (Maika)
-  3. Sending input via bluetooth or other seial communication (Callan)
+  3. Sending input via bluetooth or other serial communication (Callan)
+  4. Secondary UART and bit-bang between pi and music player (Maika)
 * Goals for this week: Play music from the Pi, be able to receive scan- codes from the Bluetooth module
 * References and resources used: None yet